ioBroker/ioBroker.docs/docs/en/config/cli.md

 - `iobroker stop email.0` - enables and starts adapter instance ioBroker.email.0

 ## iobroker restart adapterName.instance
-Just restarts the specified adapter.
+It just restarts the specified adapter.
 If it is disabled, it will be enabled.

 ## iobroker add adapterName
 Full syntax is `iobroker add adapterName [desiredInstanceNumber] [--enabled] [--host \<host\>] [--port \<port\>]`

-Installs if not installed and creates the instance of specified adapter.
+This command installs if not installed and creates the instance of specified adapter.
 If an instance of adapter yet exists, the next instance number will be used.

 There are some additional parameters: